while-true-do/ansible-role-srv_dhcp/README.md

 #### Advanced

-Define multiple pools and networks or change some global values.
+Define multiple pools and networks and change some global values.

 ```
 - hosts: all